oscarvarto/spark-sbt.g8/README.md

 ## Usage

-1. Install Giter8 with Homebrew: `brew update && brew install giter8`
+1. Start the app generation wizard: `sbt new oscarvarto/spark-sbt.g8`

-2. Start the app generation wizard: `g8 MrPowers/spark-sbt.g8`
+2. Fill out the project properties on the command line

-3. Fill out the project properties on the command line
+3. Run the tests to make sure the project was generated correctly.

-4. Run the tests to make sure the project was generated correctly.  `cd` into the top level project directory and then run `sbt test`.
+   `cd` into the top level project directory and then run `sbt test`.

-5. (optional) run the shell scripts to add the log4j.properties file and additional options to the `build.sbt` file
+4. (optional) run the shell scripts to add the log4j.properties file and additional options to the `build.sbt` file

 ![giter8 gif](giter8.gif "giter8 Screenshot")